How do we value

 … are we there yet?

-A few years ago, our co-founders delivered a Ted Talk about the difference between how physical pain and emotional/mental pain are seen and treated in our culture.
+A few years ago, our co-founders (Sarah Tuck, Bop Murdoch and Jody Burrell) delivered a TedxWellington Talk about the difference between how physical pain and emotional/mental pain are seen and treated in our culture.

 At the time, we were so intrigued by the question of why caring for our physical health was so normalised, so encouraged and celebrated and yet, showing our emotional wounds and setting out to heal them was still a practice which most people kept hidden indoors, or shared with only a therapist or close friend.